The Mind is the Battlefield Nov. 2020

 The Heart of the Problem

 The way we live is closely related to our inner state.
 “Keep thy heart with all diligence; for out of it are the issues of life.”
 (Prov.
 4:23).
-It is important on many levels to understand how the inner man shapes the outer man.
+It is essential on many levels to understand how the inner man shapes the outer man.
 The following illustration depicts the heart of the problem; the two fountains responsible for our thought life.

 The illustration should help us to understand the origin of the inner struggle and reality of the following verses: